-Swipe from the right edge: opens or closes the charms (Search, Share, Start, Devices, Settings).
+Swipe from the right edge: opens or closes the Charms (Search, Share, Start, Devices, Settings).

-Swipe from the top edge: opens or closes the app command bar.
+Swipe from the top or bottom edge: opens or closes the app command bar.

-For details and more advanced touch screen gestures to interact with Windows 8, please refer to Help and Support.
+For details and more advanced touch screen gestures to interact with Windows operating system, please refer to Help and Support.